 Metrics Engine - A stand-alone server that relies on the PostgresSQL database for collected metrics.
-The Metrics Engine gathers data for itself and configured Identity Data Store, Identity Proxy Server, Identity Sync Server, and Identity Broker Servers.
+The Metrics Engine gathers data for itself and configured UnboundID servers.

-Metrics API - A REST API that provides access to collected metrics data .
+Metrics API - A REST API that provides access to collected metrics data.
 The API is accessible over HTTPS and supports multiple management parameters including filtering, averaging, and setting ranges for multiple data sets.